 Yay.
 Finally.
 Make sure you have all assets for the App Store (Google Play) ready.

 Startups often skip user experience and interface part of the app development process, not to mention user research and testing.
 There is a belief that design can come later.
 Are you sure, though?
-When you expose yourself to public, they have to remember you.
+When you expose yourself to the public, they have to remember you.
 You are creating a brand.
-Logo, iconography, color and how you talk to users are super important part of a product.
+Logo, iconography, color and how you talk to users are the super important part of a product.

 Founders are confident their idea is good enough.
 Well, that might be true for some, but great user-experience and eye-candy design is not a luxury anymore.
 It is a default for every user.
 I’ve often heard “product is the most important.”
-Sure it is, and design and user-experience are a part of a product.
+Sure it is, and design and user experience are a part of a product.
 Don’t ignore that aspect, you can thank me later.